 We will now take a lot at the box set of the Omega Speedmaster 57 60th Anniversary and its contents.

-Omega has garnered a reputation for including accoutrements within their watch boxes.
-Likewise, this was the case with the Limited Edition Speedmaster 57.
+Omega has garnered a reputation for including many accouterments within their watch boxes.
+This is exactly the case with the Limited Edition Speedmaster 57 Trilogy.

 While they tend to be rarely used and often stored, these accessories still impart character to the overall watch purchase.
 In spite of this, the two straps, strap tool, and watch roll in this Limited Edition box set are the kind of accessory that is actually useful.
 In fact, you can see we had some fun ourselves trying out the different straps.

 The brown leather strap proved an appropriate pair for this vintage-inspired watch, and the NATO option offers its own unique look.